Proper time expansions and glasma dynamics: Discussion and Conclusions

 Proper time expansions can be used to obtain analytic results from a CGC effective theory.
 A disadvantage of this method is that results are valid only at very early times.
 Since calculations are not feasible beyond eighth order in the expansion, the usefulness of these calculations is somewhat limited.
 We have studied three different methods to extend the upper bound at which different quantities can be calculated.

-In sec.~\ref{sec-ming} we studied the method of Li and Kapusta \cite{Li:2016eqr}.
+In sec.~\ref{sec-ming} we have studied the method of Li and Kapusta \cite{Li:2016eqr}.
 The approximation is based on the existence two different ultraviolet scales, one that sets the upper bound for the validity of the classical approximation and another, smaller but still hard, which is the saturation scale.
-The calculation of the EMT is vastly simplified by including only terms that are leading order, and next-to-leading order in the ratio of these scales.
+The calculation of the EMT is vastly simplified by including only terms that are leading order, and next-to-leading order, in the ratio of these scales.
 We have shown however that the LK approximation is not suited to calculate quantities that depend on nuclear structure because the approximation suppresses the relevant terms in the EMT.
-In sec.~\ref{sec-pade} we have used P\'ade approximates to extend some full eighth order results to longer times.
-We have estimated the reliability of the results by using several different approximates and using different methods to select the data used to do the fit.
+In sec.~\ref{sec-pade} we have used Pad\'e approximants to extend some full eighth order results to longer times.
+We have estimated the reliability of the results by using several different approximants and different methods to select the data used to calculate the coefficients.
 In sec.~\ref{sec-ML} we have explored the use of machine learning techniques.
-We have developed a method to use the package \textbf{PYSR }\cite{Cranmer}.
+We have developed a method to use the package \textbf{PySR }\cite{Cranmer}.
 We have demonstrated that our method can learn the known eighth order coefficients of the transverse-longitudinal pressure anisotropy assuming knowledge of only the lower order ones.
 We have applied the same method to learn the 10th and 12th order coefficients and argued that the errors in these results is less than about 5\%.

 We have calculated the transverse-longitudinal pressure anisotropy (see eq.~(\ref{Atl-def})) using all three of the methods studied in this paper.
 This quantity is of particular interest for several reasons.
 It is physically important because it shows the extent to which the system has approached equilibrium.
 It depends on ratios of elements of EMT and therefore is expected to be insensitive to the proportionality factor in the equation that relates the MV scale to the saturation scale, which cannot be determined in the CGC approach that we use.
 It is especially difficult to estimate $A_{TL}$ using extrapolation methods because the proper time expanded results diverge in opposite directions at each successive order in the approximation.
 The results for the maximum time at which $A_{TL}$ can be calculated, using the full EMT and the three approximate methods that we have studied in this paper, are summarized in table \ref{results-fin}.
 The maximum time that can be reached is increased by a factor of approximately 1.5.